 - a.
 Call to order

 - b.
-Reading or review of the minutes of the preceding meeting of the Faculty if they have not already been made available; approval of these minutes
+Reading or review of the minutes of the preceding meeting of the faculty if they have not already been made available; approval of these minutes

 - c.
-Reading or review of the minutes of the meetings of the Committee of Six held since the last faculty meeting if they have not already been made available
+Reading or review of the minutes of the meetings of the Faculty Executive Committee held since the last faculty meeting if they have not already been made available

 - d.
 Remarks by the President of the College

 - e.
-Remarks by the Dean of the Faculty
+Remarks by the Provost and Dean of the Faculty

 - f.
 Election of committee members

 - g.
-Consideration of recommendations made by the Committee of Six and/or the Committee on Educational Policy to the Faculty
+Consideration of recommendations made by the Faculty Executive Committee and/or the Committee on Educational Policy to the Faculty

 - h.
 Consideration of recommendations from other committees

 - i.
 Questions to the Administration

 - j.
 Unfinished business

 - k.
 New business

 - l.
 Adjournment.